-I’ve been a long-time user of Mint.com.
+I’ve used Mint.com for years.
 If you’re not familiar with Mint, it is a free online personal budgeting tool that allows you to see your whole financial life in one place.
-Whether it’s checking, savings, credit cards, PayPal, investments, retirement accounts or any other personal finance accounts, Mint.com is your one-stop shop to manage them all.
+Whether it’s checking, savings, credit cards, PayPal, investments, retirement accounts, or any other personal finance accounts, Mint.com is your one-stop shop to manage them all.
 In this review, I’ll share my experience with Mint.com.

 Before I go into specifics, let me say that there is a difference between liking a product and liking what it does for you.
 Mint.com is an example of an innovation that delivers on both.
 It’s an inherently good concept and very well executed.

 It was created by Intuit, the same company that created Quicken.
 So, Mint is similar, if less complicated.
-Like Quicken, it tries to manage all aspects of your finances--from your budget to your debt to your investments.
+Like Quicken, it tries to manage all aspects of your finances–from your budget to your debt to your investments.
 That’s good in that this tool covers everything.
 It’s bad in that there are more specific tools on the market that may do certain jobs better.
-For example, if your primary goal is to track investments, then Personal Capital is by far the better choice.
-And if all you want to do is track a budget, YNAB may be the better choice.

 To begin, simply create a Mint account (it’s free).
 Once created, you will be prompted to add all of your financial accounts, including your bank account, credit cards, home loan, and investment account information.
 This is the critical step to getting the most out of Mint.